eilonudi-work/MultiAgentCourse/Assignment6/README.md

 - Chain of thought reasoning

 **Benefits of using Ollama:**
-- No API costs
+- ✨ No API costs - completely free
-- Unlimited experimentation
+- 🔒 Privacy - all processing is local
-- Privacy (all processing is local)
+- ⚡ Fast iteration - no rate limits
-- Fast iteration
+- 🔄 Unlimited experimentation

 ## Project Structure